 I am sometimes able to offer reduced fee sessions before 3.30pm for those earning less than £30,000.

 Concessions offered for

-Links to my articles:
+Links to my articles and contributions:

 Carpenter, T. R. (2020).
 Maintaining psychological wellbeing.
 Retrieved from https://www.worc.ac.uk/about/news/academic-blog/Maintaining-Psychological-Wellbeing.aspx